 *** / Amazon Image - B

-Julie (Rosemary Dexter), the devoted secretary of a missing scoundrel Luca (the silver-eyed krimi star Horst Frank) has a weird dream in which she's being chased through a white labyrinth.
-She's now convinced she has to track down her boss!
-So she drives out to the coastal town druggie artist colony where he was last spotted.
-Soon she's set and setting with the resident bunch of languid hedonists, tanning, quipping, and eyeing jealously or hungrily each other's swim-suited forms by day, lunging at each other's throats and/or zippers at night, and/or dying by morning.
+Julie (Rosemary Dexter) is loyal secretary to missing scoundrel Luca (the silver-eyed krimi star Horst Frank).
+She has a weird dream in which she's being chased through a white labyrinth, so becomes convinced she has to track down her boss!
+She drives out to the coastal town druggie artist colony where he was last spotted, is almost mugged/raped/chased through the weird empty mansion/parking garage labyrinth, rescued by Emilo Largo and is soon she's set and setting with the resident bunch of languid hedonists.
+Tanning, quipping, and eyeing jealously or hungrily each other's swim-suited forms by day, they lunge for each other's throats and/or zippers at night, and show up dead in the morning.
 Alida Vialli's terrifying/sexy-gruff Teutonic rasp of a voice is in full flower as the villa's owner, and her Satanic eyes are alight with rage when her handsome younger lover (Gigi Rizzi) starts taking Julie for long boat rides.
 One languid afternoon someone fires a harpoon at them - but from where?
 And why is Thunderball villain Adolfo Celli always around to rescue her, aside from his obvious sexual interest?

 HIGHWAY TO HELL